DiscordMessenger/Purplecord/README.md

 ### Building Libcurl

-After building OpenSSL you will need to build libcurl too.
+After building MbedTLS you will need to build libcurl too.

 Download:
 ```